Cosmos Staking Guide 2025: Complete

 - Set up wallet password

-Step 2: Get ATOM Tokens
+Step 2: Get token Tokens

 - Ensure you have a small amount for transaction fees